mobilecoinfoundation/mcips/text/0035-verifiable-burning.md

 ```

 The bit pattern `[1u8; 32]` was chosen arbitrarily.
 It is the next simplest bit pattern to write in code after `[0u8; 32]`.
-We did not choose to make this scalar zero, because, zero is the ``funniest number in cryptography'' and sometimes leads to degeneracies.
+We did not choose to make this scalar zero, because, zero is the "funniest number in cryptography" and sometimes leads to degeneracies.

-The `burn_address_spend_public` key is a ristretto curve point, intended to be a ``nothing up my sleeve'' number,
+The `burn_address_spend_public` key is a ristretto curve point, intended to be a "nothing up my sleeve" number,
 created transparently by hashing to curve.

 In all previous instances where MobileCoin has required such a curve point, we achieve this by fixing a string constant